top of page

 CRITERION E CHECKLIST

-Presentation Organization: Is your presentation:
+Presentation Organisation: Is the presentation:

-• Well-structured with clear introduction?
+• Well-structured with clear introduction establishing inquiry focus?

-• Using smooth transitions between sections?
+• Using smooth transitions between sections and ideas?

 • Concluding with reinforcement of key insights?